pcesarperez/Modding-never-changes/Modding never changes.md

 ![FO3Edit after filtering](Images/FO3Edit%20after%20filtering.png)
 7. First, we are going to remove ITM (_Identical to Master_) records.
 They are not going to crash the game, but they take up space, and trust me, when you get the I-am-going-to-install-every-fancy-mod-available spree, you will need as much space as you can get.
 Right-click on the `Anchorage.esm` node in the left panel tree and select _Remove "Identical to Master" records_.
 ![FO3Edit remove ITM records](Images/FO3Edit%20remove%20ITM%20records.png)
-8. Everytime you try to change a data file, a big warning appears.
+8. Every time you try to change a data file, a big warning appears.
 But, as seasoned hard-ass mod installers, we are sure as hell of what we are doing.
 Aren't we?
 ![FO3Edit warning](Images/FO3Edit%20warning.png)
 9. After a little while, a message shows up in the _Messages_ panel, reporting 43696 records processed and 54 records removed (don't worry if the numbers don't match; your setup may be slightly different).
 ![FO3Edit ITM records deleted](Images/FO3Edit%20ITM%20records%20deleted.png)